kamranahmedse/developer-roadmap/storage/guides/levels-of-seniority.md

 ### Mid Level Developers
 Next level after the Junior developers is Mid Level developers.
 They are technically stronger than the Junior developers and can work with minimal supervision they still have some of the issues to address in order to jump to the Senior level.

-Intermediate developers are more competent than the Junior developer, they start to see the flaws in their old codebase, they gain the knowledge but they get trapped into the next chain i.e. messing things up while trying to do them "the right way" e.g. hasty abstractions, overuse or un-necessary usage of Design Patterns -- they may be able to provide solution faster than the Junior developers but the solution might put you into another rabbit-hole in the long run.
+Intermediate developers are more competent than the Junior developer, they start to see the flaws in their old codebase, they gain the knowledge but they get trapped into the next chain i.e. messing things up while trying to do them "the right way" e.g. hasty abstractions, overuse or unnecessary usage of Design Patterns -- they may be able to provide solution faster than the Junior developers but the solution might put you into another rabbit-hole in the long run.
 Without supervision, they might delay the execution while trying to "do things properly".
 They don't know when to make tradeoffs and they still don't know when to be dogmatic and when to be pragmatic.
 They can easily become attached to their solution, become myopic, and be unable to take feedback.

-Mid level developers are quite common, most of the organizations wrongly label them as "Senior Developers".
+Mid-level developers are quite common, most of the organizations wrongly label them as "Senior Developers".
 However they need further mentoring in order to become Senior Developers.
 Next section describes the responsibilities of a senior developer and how you can become one.

 ### Senior Developers
-Senior developers are the next level after the Mid level developers.
+Senior developers are the next level after the Mid-level developers.
 They are the people who can get things done on their own without any supervision and without creating any issues down the road.
 They are more mature, have gained experience by delivering both good and bad software in the past and have learned from it - they know how to be pragmatic.
 Here is the list of things that are normally expected of a Senior Developer:

 * With their past experiences, mistakes made, issues faced from over-designed or under-designed softwares, they can foresee the problems and persuade the direction of the codebase or the architecture.
 * They don't have a "Shiny-Toy" syndrome.
 They are pragmatic in the execution.
 They can make the tradeoffs when required, and they know why.
 They know where to be dogmatic and where to be pragmatic.